-Apple has released the first developer beta for watchOS 5.1.2 for all compatible Apple Watch models.
+Apple has released the watchOS 5.1.2 beta 2 for all compatible Apple Watch models.
 The beta is available as an OTA update for users who already have the developer profile installed.

 This new beta build comes just a couple of days after the final release of watchOS 5.1.1, which was rolled back once after reports that it was bricking Apple Watch Series 4 for some users.
 Apple fixed the issue and re-released the update 2 days ago.
 Users who ended up with a bricked Watch are advised to contact Apple for a replacement.

 watchOS 5.1.2 beta 2 contains a number of new features for the Infograph watch face in Apple Watch Series 4 and Walkie-Talkie for Apple Watch Series 1 and above.